MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-actuals-templates.md

 [!include[banner](../includes/banner.md)]

-This topic describes the templates and underlying tasks that are used to synchronize project actuals directly from Dynamics 365 Project Service Automation to Dynamics 365 Finance.
+This article describes the templates and underlying tasks that are used to synchronize project actuals directly from Dynamics 365 Project Service Automation to Dynamics 365 Finance.

 The template synchronizes transactions from Project Service Automation into a staging table in Finance.
 After synchronization is completed, you **must** import the data from the staging table into the integration journal.